JorgeAlcaldeG/pokedex-react/README.md

 # Pokedex on react

-This project it's a Pokedex developed on **React**, where the users can search an check detailed data about different pokemon.
+This project it's a Pokedex developed on **React**, allowing users to search for Pokémon and view details such as their type, abilities, and stats.
 It's connected to an external API and displays data like stats, types and  habilites.

 ## Technology used